 Within this buffer, soil disturbance is prohibited, therefore, mastication and equipment/vehicle access and staging will be prohibited.
+Manual treatment will also not occur.

 Prescribed (broadcast) burning may be implemented in some wetlands if it is determined by a qualified RPF or biologist that: